-The School recognises that a child is likely to disclose an allegation to someone they trust: this could be any member of staff.
-By making such a disclosure the pupil is likely to feel that the member of staff is in a position of trust.
-The School also recognises that children may not find it easy to tell staff about their abuse verbally and that instead they may show signs or act in ways they hope adults will notice and react to.
-It is also recognised that an incident may come to a member of staff's attention through a report of a friend, or by overhearing conversations.
-It is therefore important that all staff are clear on the School's policy and procedures with regards to child on child abuse and can recognise the indicators and signs of child on child abuse and know how to identify it and how to respond to reports.
+The School recognises that a child is likely to disclose an allegation to someone they trust; this could be any member of staff.
+By making such a disclosure, the pupil is likely to feel that the member of staff is in a position of trust.
+The School also recognises that pupils may not find it easy to tell staff about their abuse verbally and that instead they may show signs or act in ways they hope adults will notice.
+Some incidents may come to a member of staff's attention through a report of a friend, or by overhearing conversations.
+It is therefore important that all staff are clear on the School's policy and procedures with regards to child on child abuse, can recognise the indicators and signs of child on child abuse and know how to identify it and how to respond to reports.